A homeopath will get to know you really well.

 Homeopathy and New Age

 Some, practitioners, though, also use divination as a means of selecting the right remedy.
 I’m not sure what, exactly, this entails.
-Our family’s homeopath does not do this.

-As a Catholic, this is against my religion. so I need to work with someone who doesn’t employ these techniques.
+As a Catholic, this is against my religion.
+So I need to work with someone who doesn’t employ these techniques.